Ximena Cid: Education

 Cid attended the University of California, Berkeley, for her undergraduate education.
 Prior to starting courses at Berkeley, she attended the Summer Bridge program on campus the summer before beginning the fall semester.
 During her undergraduate studies, she worked in a research position with Janet Luhmann as an advisor.
 She also supported herself through college playing violin in a mariachi band.
 She graduated in 2005 with a bachelor's degree in astrophysics, with a focus in space physics.
 At her graduation ceremony, her father, an artist, designed her graduation cap.

 After her final undergraduate semester, during which she studied abroad in Italy, Cid returned to completed a summer research program with Ramón E. López at the Florida Institute of Technology.
 After a yearlong break, Cid began graduate school in 2006 at Florida Institute of Technology, with López as her graduate advisor.
 She studied there for one year, then moved to the University of Texas, Arlington, in 2007, where López had begun teaching.
+Initially, the physics department there did not accept Cid's research in physics education, so she spent the first two years teaching the faculty about different approaches in teaching and the impact it makes on student learning.

 For her graduate thesis, she collaborated with cognitive science groups on campus in her research on visual spatial cognition with an emphasis on physics education research.
 Her thesis was submitted in May 2011 and is titled "Investigations in the impact of visual cognition and spatial ability on student comprehension in physics and space science."

 Cid graduated with master's and PhD degrees in physics from UT Arlington in 2011.
 Upon receiving her degree became the first Latina student, as well as the first Indigenous student, to earn a PhD in physics from UT Arlington.
 In 2011, she was one of two Indigenous PhD awardees in physics in the country.